narcode/codeklavier/assets/papers.md

 # CodeKlavier Publications 📝

 <br><br>
+## 'The CodeKlavier: Appropriating the piano as a live coding instrument'
+**Authors:** Felipe Ignacio Noriega, Anne Veinberg<br>
-## In process: Writing Chapter 17 of the book 'Re-thinking The Musical Instrument'
+**Publication:**  In process: Chapter 17 in book 'Re-thinking The Musical Instrument'edited by Mine Doganton-Dack<br>

 <br><br>
 ## The sound of lambda